Sairaj2033/Mini-Webdev-Projects/README.md

 # 📖 About

-**Tiny WebDev Projects** is an open-source collection of mini web development projects created while learning modern frontend technologies.
+**WebDev Atlas** is an open-source collection of mini web development projects created while learning modern frontend technologies.

 The repository focuses on strengthening core concepts through practical implementations, ranging from responsive layouts to interactive JavaScript applications.